mslafrenie/RLS-kickstart/content/home/slider.md

 [[item]]
   title = "TED Talks"
-  content = "When are we going to appreciate that there is something fundamentally inhuman about limitless perfection?
+  content = "èWhen are we going to appreciate that there is something fundamentally inhuman about limitless perfection?
 No one is flawless.
-If we want to help our young people escape the trap of perfectionism, then we will teach them that in a chaotic world, life will often defeat us, but that's OK." align = "center"
+If we want to help our young people escape the trap of perfectionism, then we will teach them that in a chaotic world, life will often defeat us, but that's OK.è" align = "center"

   overlay_color = "#555"  # An HTML color value.